SuminHan/suminhan.github.io/content/_index.md

         I have chosen to build a startup among the various career path options.
         If you want to discuss my idea more, please read my <a href="the-city-of-the-future-one.pdf">Essay</a>.

-        Contact me in this email: hsm6911 (at) gmail.com
+        Join me in discussion with this email: hsm6911 (at) gmail.com
     design:
       columns: '1'